 The requested variance will result in a reasonable use of the property otherwise not permitted by the LDC.
-The Building Area Ratio restriction is in conflict with the goal of creating more compact development.
+The Building Area Ratio restriction is in conflict with the goal of creating more compact development and in conflict with the LDC setback requirements.
 The homes, as designed, meet the LDC setback requirements, therefore meeting the intent of the LDC.
-However, the percentage of lot coverage needs to be increases with the smaller lots.
+However, the percentage of lot coverage needs to be increased with the smaller lots.